luckylucky110507/Codsoft-Task1-rulebot/README.md

-# Rule -based chatbot
+# Rule-Based Chatbot
 This is a simple rule-based chatbot created for AI Internship Task 1.

 ## Features

--respond to greetings.
+- Responds to greetings
--provide simple rule-based greetings
+- Provides simple rule-based responses
--Exits gracefully when users type "bye"
+- Exits gracefully when users types "bye"

 ## How to run
 1. Open terminal or command prompt
-2. Run: 'python rule_based_chatbpt.py'
+2. Run: 'python rule_based_chatbot.py'